-This approach involves an osteotomy of the olecranon to allow better access to the elbow joint.
+This approach involves an osteotomy of the olecranon to give better access to the distal humerus.

 Problems associated with an olecranon osteotomy can be limited by using a careful and meticulous technique for creating and repairing the osteotomy.

-Make a straight incision beginning level with the junction of the middle and distal thirds of, and centered on, the humeral shaft.
-Some surgeons make a straight incision, whereas others prefer to curve the incision around the olecranon to the radial side.
+Make an incision centered on the junction of the middle and distal thirds of the humeral shaft.
+Avoid placing the incision over the tip of the olecranon.
+Some surgeons make a straight incision slightly medial or lateral, whereas others prefer a curved incision.
 The incision ends over the ulnar diaphysis.

-The ulnar nerve is identified proximally along the medial border of the triceps.
+Identify the ulnar nerve proximally along the medial border of the triceps.

-Whenever possible, care should be taken to preserve the perineural vessels.
+Whenever possible, take care to preserve the perineural vessels.